-Although both central & state governments are aimed to reduce India’s Infant mortality rate, which is declined by 50% compared to last few decade, but lags behind most of its neighbors including Bangladesh, Sri Lanka and Nepal.
+Although both central & state governments are aimed to reduce India’s Infant mortality rate, which is declined by 50% compared to last few decades, but lags behind most of its neighbors including Bangladesh, Sri Lanka and Nepal.

-It is evident that improvement in Healthcare Services, community health programs, literacy level, proper hygiene, sanitation & timely vaccination can improve the Infant mortality rate (IMR).
+It is evident that improvement in Healthcare Services, community health programs, literacy level, proper hygiene, sanitation & timely vaccination can improve the Infant Mortality Rate (IMR).

 If you want to book any neonatal ambulance and need help in getting your baby to a hospital, VMEDO with its fleet of Emergency transport Vehicles helps you get access to medical care.
 To get any health guide you Download VMEDO App from playstore.